crate/cratedb-guide/docs/performance/optimization.rst

 However, there is always a chance that some particular clause in the query expression prevents the optimizer from selecting an optimal plan, ending up applying the transformation on thousands or millions of records that later would be discarded anyway.
-So, whenever it makes sense, we want to make sure these transformations are only applied after the database has already worked out the final result set to be sent back to the client.
+So, whenever it makes sense, we want to ensure these transformations are only applied after the database has already worked out the final result set to be sent back to the client.